 (We have talked in depth about the latest broad core update launched by Google on August 1, 2018.
 I recommend you to read our previous articles to know the history of the update.)

-So, as far as we know, the new algorithm update has had a massive impact on YMYL websites in the healthcare and wellness, and finance sectors.
+So, as far as we know, the new algorithm update has had a massive impact on YMYL websites in healthcare, wellness, and finance sectors.
 SEOs have already christened this update as Google Medic Update.
-The reason for this is the adverse effect of the Broad Core Algorithm launched on August on health and medic sites.
+The reason for this is the adverse effect of the August Broad Core Algorithm on health and medic sites.

-Are you into Medicare, wellness or any other YMYL industry?
-Did you notice a massive decrease in search traffic starting August?
+Are you into medicare, wellness or any other YMYL industry?
+Did you notice a massive decrease in the search traffic starting August 2018?
 You are not alone.

 What leaders say about the recently launched Broad Core Algorithm update?

-RankRanger says, even a few health websites that featured at the top of SERP got the flak from the update.
+RankRanger says, a few health websites that featured at the top of SERP were at the receiving end of the update.
 The metric says the baseline match of some of the first match medic pages plunged 7.5%.
-On the other hand, the second and third match results fell into bigger fissures registering 21% to 31% drop.
+On the other hand, the second and third match results fell into more deep fissures within the search registering 21% to 31% drop.

 The impact of the Google update was evident in snippet results for the healthcare web pages that were featuring on the “Top Stories,” “Instant Answers,” “Shopping Results,” “Knowledge Graph,” “Site Links,” “Reviews,” “Videos” and “People Also Asked (Related queries).”